apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/primer.md

         };

 The result of this query is a sequence of new ADM instances, one for each author/message pair.
-Each instance in the result will be an ADM record containing two fields, "uname" and "message", containing the user's name and the message text, respectively, for each author/message pair.
+Each instance in the result will be an ADM object containing two fields, "uname" and "message", containing the user's name and the message text, respectively, for each author/message pair.
 (Note that "uname" and "message" are both simple AQL expressions themselves---so in the most general case, even the resulting field names can be computed as part of the query, making AQL